 In October 2019, Durham University launched its very first Student Art Prize.

 Over 75 artists submitted to the art prize, under the theme of DIVERSITY.
-21 have been shortlisted by a panel based on their conceptualisation of the brief and are displayed in this online exhibition.
+21 were shortlisted by a panel based on their conceptualisation of the brief and are displayed in this online exhibition.

 The first Durham University Student Art Prize!